The Kinks: Solo work and recognition (1998–present)

-The band members subsequently focused on solo projects, and both Davies brothers released their own studio albums.
+The band members subsequently focused on solo projects, and the Davies brothers both released their own studio albums.
 Talk of a Kinks reunion circulated (including an aborted studio reunion of the original band members in 1999), but neither Ray nor Dave Davies showed much interest in playing together again.
 Meanwhile, former members John Gosling, John Dalton and Mick Avory had regrouped in 1994 and started performing on the oldies circuit along with guitar-player/singer Dave Clarke as the Kast Off Kinks.

-Ray Davies released the solo album Storyteller, a companion piece to X-Ray, in 1998.
-Originally written two years earlier as a cabaret-style show, it celebrated his old band and his estranged brother.
-Seeing the programming possibilities in his music/dialogue/reminiscence format, the American music television network VH1 launched a series of similar projects featuring established rock artists titled VH1 Storytellers.
-Dave Davies spoke favourably of a Kinks reunion in early 2003, and as the 40th anniversary of the group's breakthrough neared, both the Davies brothers expressed interest in working together again.
-However, hopes for a reunion were dashed in June 2004 when Dave suffered a stroke while exiting an elevator, temporarily impairing his ability to speak and play guitar.
-Following Dave's recovery, the Kinks were inducted into the UK Music Hall of Fame in November 2005, with all four of the original band members in attendance.
+In 1998, Ray Davies released the solo album Storyteller as a companion piece to his book X-Ray.
+Originally written two years earlier as a cabaret-style show, the album celebrated his old band and estranged brother.
+Seeing the programming potential of his music/dialogue/reminiscence format, the American music television network VH1 launched a series of similar projects featuring established rock artists titled VH1 Storytellers.
+Dave Davies spoke favourably of a Kinks reunion in early 2003.
+As the 40th anniversary of the group's breakthrough neared, both the Davies brothers expressed interest in working together again.
+However, hopes for a reunion were dashed in June 2004 when Dave suffered a stroke that temporarily impaired his ability to speak and play guitar.
+Following his recovery, the Kinks were inducted into the UK Music Hall of Fame in November 2005, with all four of the original band members in attendance.
 The induction helped fuel sales for the group; in August 2007, a re-entry of The Ultimate Collection, a compilation of material spanning the band's career, reached number 32 on the UK Top 100 album chart and number one on the UK Indie album chart.
-Quaife, who had been receiving kidney dialysis for more than ten years, died on 23 June 2010, at the age of 66.
-On 20 January 2018, long-time bassist Jim Rodford died at the age of 76.
-In July 2019, keyboardist Ian Gibbons died of cancer.
+Quaife, who had been receiving kidney dialysis for more than ten years, died on 23 June 2010, aged 66.
+In 2018, long-time bassist Jim Rodford died at the age of 76.
+Keyboardist Ian Gibbons died of cancer in 2019.
+Gosling died on 4 August 2023, at the age of 75.